bnb-chain/bnb-chain.github.io/docs/beaconchain/learn/signature.md

 3. Sign SHA256 of the encoded byte array, to create an ECDSA signature on curve Secp256k1 and serialize the `R` and `S` result into a 64-byte array. (both `R` and `S` are encoded into 32-byte big endian integers, and then `R` is put into the first 32 bytes and `S` are put into the last 32 bytes of the byte array.
 In order to break `S` 's malleability, `S` set to `curve.Order() - S` if `S > curnve.Order()/2`.)

-The `signature` will be encoded together with transaction message and sent as `payload` to Beacon Chain  node via RPC or http REST API, as described in the above section.
+The `signature` will be encoded together with transaction message and sent as `payload` to BNB Beacon Chain  node via RPC or http REST API, as described in the above section.